Treviglio: Natural areas

 It is a local park of supra-municipal interest currently being established that extends across the northwestern part of the municipality and then into the neighboring municipalities of Arcene, Canonica d'Adda, Casirate d'Adda, Ciserano, Fara Gera d'Adda, and Pontirolo Nuovo.
 Since 2016, Treviglio has chaired the council meetings, assuming the role previously held by Fara Gera d'Adda as the lead municipality.

-Society

-Demographic evolution

-In 1501, the population of Treviglio exceeded inhabitants.

-Between 1805 and 1810, the population grew from to inhabitants due to the temporary Napoleonic annexation of Calvenzano and Casirate, which were later separated during the Conservative Order.
-Consequently, by 1816, the population had decreased to inhabitants.

-At the time of the Unification of Italy, Treviglio had inhabitants, making it the second most populous municipality in the Province of Bergamo.